sammck-go/wstunnel/README.md

     --key, An optional string to seed the generation of a ECDSA public and private key pair.
 All communications will be secured using this key pair.
-Share the subsequent fingerprint with clients to enable detection of man-in-the-middle attacks (defaults to the CHISEL_KEY environment variable, otherwise a new key is generate each run).
+Share the subsequent fingerprint with clients to enable detection of man-in-the-middle attacks (defaults to the WSTUNNEL_KEY environment variable, otherwise a new key is generate each run).

     --authfile, An optional path to a users.json file.
 This file should